 Blue Origin, on the other hand, is collaborating with Amazon to deliver 732 Kuiper satellites within 12 missions (i.e., 61 satellites per mission).
-Amazon aims to launch 3,236 satellites which seem to be a well-strategized plan to take over Starlink’s internet venture.
+Amazon aims to launch 3,236 satellites which seems to be a well-strategized plan to take over Starlink’s internet venture.
 Interestingly, the two companies (Blue Origin and Amazon) were founded by Jeff Bezos, the world’s second richest man.

 Both SpaceX and Blue Origin are fascinated by space exploration.
-They are revolutionizing the aerospace industry, hoping to achieve commercial success in space tourism and the internet market.
+They are revolutionizing the aerospace industry, hoping to achieve commercial success in space tourism and the Internet market.

 These companies aim to revolutionize space travel by embracing reusability.
 Hence their continuous development of reusable rockets – a concept that other players in the industry have replicated.

 SpaceX and Blue Origin are historical rivals operating in the same industry but with diverse goals.
 Thankfully, their rivalry has helped accelerate space industrialization and does not prevent them from focusing and strategizing on their goals.